symbiotejs/symbiote.js/README.md

 * Shadow DOM is optional.
 Use it when you need it only
 * Styling approach: total freedom, from the old classics to the cutting age platforn abilities
 * Native HTML and DOM API instead of expensive custom template syntax processing
 * Templates are out of the component or render function context.
-It’s just a simple JavaScript literals.
+It’s just a simple JavaScript template literals.
 So you can keep or process them wherever you want
 * No logical operators in templates.
 Logic and presentation is strictly separated.
 * Fast synchronous UI updates
 * Full data context access from the document structure